emugel/gitlog_combine/README.md

 ## Why?

-After an half an hour search for such a tool I didn't find much.
+After an half an hour search for such a tool I didn't find much (see Alternatives below)
-Granted, it's really not that difficult.

 Suppose you have a `~/code` directory containing those repos: